Skip to content

 Output:

 Backticks are generally used when you need to include variables or expressions into a string.
-This is done by wrapping variables or expressions with ${variable or expression} as shown above.
+This is done by wrapping variables or expressions with ${variable or expression}

-The string cannot be change
+The string cannot be changed

 You can’t change the strings because JavaScript strings are immutable.